-If you and your spouse jointly file Form 4868 but later file separate returns for 2008, you can enter the total amount paid with Form 4868 on either of your separate returns.
+If you and your spouse jointly file Form 4868 but later file separate returns for 2013, you can enter the total amount paid with

+Form 4868 on either of your separate returns.
 Or you and your spouse can divide the payment in any agreed amounts.
-Be sure each separate return has the social security numbers of both spouses.